15 Military Friendly Colleges in Nebraska

 30 & Fort Street, Omaha, Nebraska 68111-1610

-Metropolitan Community College offers a wide range of programs to choose from.
+Metropolitan Community College offers a diverse array of programs for students to explore.

-MCC provides properly identified Veterans, military members, and their eligible family members with resident rate tuition and fees.
-You could also learn more about benefits and meeting your goals through the school’s Veterans and Military Resource Center (VMRC).
+MCC extends resident rate tuition and fees to properly identified Veterans, military members, and their eligible family members.
+To further understand benefits and achieve academic goals, students can access support through the school’s Veterans and Military Resource Center (VMRC).

 Average Post 9/11 GI Bill Benefits Awarded